-First published July 11, 2017, Conversations with Friends, is Rooney’s debut novel.
-The novel introduces us to Frances, who equally intrigued me while also infuriated me.
+First published on July 11, 2017, Conversations with Friends is Rooney’s debut novel.
+The novel introduces us to Frances, who equally intrigued and infuriated me.
 I found her behavior and actions to be childish at times and confusing.
-I just wanted to tell her, “Say what you mean and mean what you say…” But that is the point of the whole story and Rooney really captured what it’s like being a 21-year-old as they navigate relationships.
+I just wanted to tell her, “Say what you mean and mean what you say…” But that is the point of the whole story, and Rooney really captured what it’s like being a 21-year-old as they navigate relationships.
 I know that Bobbi is a favorite of most readers; however, I can’t say the same for myself.
-I found myself being aggravated by her hypocritical behavior, her false sense of moral superiority, and judgmental actions.
+I was aggravated by her hypocritical behavior, her false sense of moral superiority, and her judgmental actions.
 I mean… If Melissa wanted to have an affair with her, she would have been 110% down with it.
 Nick and Melissa’s dynamics didn’t do much for me.
 I found them boring for the most part.
 Yet I dove in and consumed this read.

-On May 26, 2021, I posted this to Instagram regarding the Normal People: “Before going into this novel I heard so many discouraging things, which story of my life, made me hesitant to read it.
+On May 26, 2021, I posted this to Instagram regarding the Normal People: “Before going into this novel, I heard so many discouraging things, which story of my life, made me hesitant to read it.
 Then I did and absolutely loved it.
-Granted I am not a fan of Rooney’s writing structure; however, she worked magic on me, and I was absolutely gripped by Marianne and Connell’s relationship.
-In full transparency I understood their relationship, as well as characters, because I’ve very much walked in their shoes regarding a toxic relationship like theirs.”
+Granted, I am not a fan of Rooney’s writing structure; however, she worked magic on me, and I was absolutely gripped by Marianne and Connell’s relationship.
+In full transparency, I understood their relationship and characters because I’ve very much walked in their shoes regarding a toxic relationship like theirs.”

-Beautiful World, Where Are You is Sally Rooney’s third novel introducing the world to Alice, a novelist, living in rural Ireland and her best friend, Eileen, who lives in Dublin.
-With the two characters living in separate locations a majority of the novel is told in epistolary format as the two ladies spend most of the time corresponding with one another through email.
+Beautiful World, Where Are You is Sally Rooney’s third novel introducing the world to Alice, a novelist living in rural Ireland, and her best friend, Eileen, who lives in Dublin.
+With the two characters living in separate locations, most of the novel is told in the epistolary format, as the two ladies spend most of the time corresponding with one another through email.

 Like all of Rooney’s work, the characters have very unhealthy dynamics with one another and their significant others.
 Alice is seeing Felix, a man who works in a warehouse and isn’t used to the extravagant lifestyle that Alice is accustomed to.
 Out of Rooney’s collection of characters, Felix is probably my favorite.
-I like that he too is a queer character and would love to see that in more of her work.
+I like that he, too, is a queer character, and I would love to see that in more of her work.

-In conclusion I found that rereading all three of these novels in consecutive order was not only beneficial regarding entertainment, but it also allowed me to gain a new perspective on all three novels.
-In fact, if I would have tried putting this list together before rereading the novels the list would be slightly altered.
+In conclusion, I found that rereading all three of these novels in consecutive order was beneficial for entertainment and allowed me to gain a new perspective on all three novels.
+In fact, if I had tried putting this list together before rereading the novels, the list would have been slightly altered.
 Now to the ranking.
 Coming in third place is Conversations with Friends.
-I really liked Conversations with Friends, I actually liked it more the second time I read it.
-However, I found that there is less of a connection with the characters in this novel than the other two.
+I really liked Conversations with Friends.
+I actually liked it more the second time I read it.
+However, I found that there is less of a connection with the characters in this novel than in the other two.
 Coming in second place is Beautiful World, Where Are You.
-As I said before Felix is probably my favorite character out of all of Rooney’s stories.
+As I said, Felix is probably my favorite character from Rooney’s stories.
 This includes her short stories as well.
-I liked that we had queer male representation in this novel and wish we had more to be honest.
-And coming in first place is Normal People.
+I liked that we had queer male representation in this novel and wish we had more, to be honest.
+And coming in the first place is Normal People.
 I’ve said this repeatedly; however, I’ll continue to say it.
-I understand the situation that Connell and Marianne are in because I too have been there.
-I have been in that very relationship, where I loved and wanted to be loved but didn’t know how to express it and continued to go in circles.
+I understand Connell and Marianne’s situation because I, too, have been there.
+I have been in that very relationship where I loved and wanted to be loved but didn’t know how to express it and continued to go in circles.
 It’s honest and like a gut punch every time I read or watch the show on Hulu.
 Yet I’m addicted to every second of it.